FPGA-Research-Manchester/fos/compilation_flow/hls/README.md

 ### Step 3 - Generating the Bitstream

-1. Generating the bitstream is an easy task, but first we need validate our design.
-Select the **Validate Design** option from the top of the **Diagram** window, or press **F6**.
+1. Generating the bitstream is an easy task, but first, we need to validate our design.
+Select the **Validate Design** option from the top of the **Diagram** window or press **F6**.
 If this was done correctly, it should tell you that a slave AXI port was excluded.

     ![alt tag](./images/Vivado/Step3.1.JPG)